Toxicology and Societies Speaker Series

 Speaker: Michelle Crimi (Clarkson University, Department of Civil and Environmental Engineering)

 Learn more about Michelle and her talk.
 A recording of this presentation is available here.

 Speaker: Linda Birnbaum (currently Scientist Emeritus and former Director of the National Institute of Environmental Health Sciences (NIEHS) of the National Institutes of Health, and the National Toxicology Program (NTP))

 Date: June 3, 2021.
 11-12 pm (PT).

 Learn more about Linda and her talk.
-Registration for this free event coming soon.
+Register here for this talk.